Fundamental quantum limits for detecting ultrahigh frequency gravitational waves: Review of Different Measurement Schemes

-which can be fully included within the general framework single-parameter estimation problems.}Thus, the mathematica tool of QFI and QCRB enables us to assesses the performance of quantum states (via QFI) and readout methods (via how well it saturates the QCRB) systemically.
-In the following part of this section, we apply this hierarchical to analyze specific measurement schemes in Table.1.
+which fits naturally into this general single-parameter estimation framework.
+The hierarchical relationship of QFI and QCRB allows systematic assessment of quantum states (via QFI) and readout methods (via saturation of QCRB).
+Below, we apply this framework to analyze specific measurement schemes listed in Table.\,1.

-Meanwhile, to avoid the QFI divergence for weak signal, we calculate the QFI of the standard deviation \(\sigma\) instead.
-The SNR limit for $\sigma^2$ estimation is given using the chain rule:
+To avoid divergence of QFI for weak signals, we calculate the QFI with respect to the standard deviation \(\sigma\) instead, which is in aligh with Ref.\,\cite{Stochastic}.
+The corresponding SNR limit for $\sigma^2$ is given by the chain rule:

-\subsubsection{Linear Measurement}
+\subsection{Linear Measurement}

-For the detection of deterministic waveform, linear measurement is proved to be an effective measurement scheme, and is widely used in detectors like LIGO\cite{Aasi2015c}.
-In this measurement scheme, a continuous linear readout of the GW-induced displacement on the quantum state is performed.
-Here, we provide a brief review of the principle and performance of it.
+Linear measurement, widely utilized in detectors like LIGO\,\cite{Aasi2015c}, is an effective approach for detecting deterministic gravitational-wave (GW) signals by continuously reading out the GW-induced displacement on quantum states.
+Here we briefly review its principle and performance.

-\textbf{State preparation: Single-Mode Squeezed Vacuum(SMSV)}
+\textbf{State preparation: Single-Mode Squeezed Vacuum (SMSV)}

-To make the GW-induced displacement of quantum state more distinguishable, the in-going state in linear measurements is typically chosen as a Single-Mode Squeezed Vacuum (SMSV) state\,\cite{Caves, KLMTV, EPR}, which suppresses quantum fluctuations in the quadrature where the signal is encoded, while amplifying quantum fluctuations in the orthogonal quadrature.
-Consider an SMSV state with squeezing level \( e^{-r} \), under weak mechanical back action, the covariance matrix at the output is given by:
+Typically, a Single-Mode Squeezed Vacuum (SMSV) state is chosen as the input state to enhance sensitivity\,\cite{Caves, KLMTV, EPR}.
+This state suppresses quantum fluctuations in the quadrature encoding the signal, amplifying fluctuations in the orthogonal quadrature.
+Under weak mechanical back-action and a squeezing factor \( e^{-r} \), the output covariance matrix is:

-where \(\epsilon\) is the loss level of system.} For SMSV at high-energy limits (\( r \to \infty \)), applying Eq.\,\ref{eqn} , we could get the expression of QFI in this system:
+where \(\varepsilon\) represents system loss.
+In the strong squeezing limit (\( r \to \infty \)), applying Eq.\,\ref{eqn}, the Quantum Fisher Information (QFI) is given by: